Skip to content

 Absolutely.
 It’s common for a single product or business to involve multiple types of intellectual property.
 For example, a new software application might have:

 Consider a designer smartphone.
 The functional innovation might be patented.
 The unique look and feel could be protected by a design patent.
-The brand name and logo are protected by trademarks.
-The operating system’s code is protected by copyright.
+Trademarks protects the brand name and logo.
+Copyright protects the operating system’s code.

 This multi-layered approach provides the most strong defense for a business’s innovations and brand identity.
-As of May 2026, understanding these overlaps is key for comprehensive IP strategy.
+As of May 2026, understanding these overlaps is key for complete IP strategy.

 Common Mistakes in IP Protection